ren4nh/SpotifyGeneratePlaylist/README.md

 # SpotifyGeneratePlaylist
-A simple script that takes videos from a playlist on Youtube, and generates a Spotify playlist based on that songs.
+A simple script that takes videos from a public playlist on Youtube, and generates a Spotify playlist based on that songs.

 ## Table of Contents
 * [Technologies](#Technologies)